Reginald Berkeley: Politician

 He was elected as Member of Parliament (MP) for Nottingham Central at the 1922 general election, winning the seat with a majority of only 22 votes over the sitting Conservative MP Albert Atkey.
 He was re-elected in another two-way contest in 1923, but did not contest the 1924 general election.
 Labour fielded a candidate for the first time in Nottingham Central, and the Conservatives retook the seat.

 He unsuccessfully contested the 1929 general election in Aberdeen North, and stood again in Nottingham Central at the by-election in 1930, where he won only 16.9% of the votes.
 He was defeated again in Aberdeen and Kincardine Central at the 1931 election.
 These defeats reflected the national decline in the fortunes of the Liberal Party and the rise of the Labour Party.

 Writer

 His stage plays include The Lady with the Lamp (1929), based on the life of Florence Nightingale and starring Edith Evans in the title role, and The Man I Killed (1931), which was adapted for the screen as Broken Lullaby the following year.
 His play French Leave (1920) was filmed twice, once in 1930, and again in 1937.
 His screenwriting credits include Dreyfus (1931), Cavalcade (1933), The World Moves On (1934), Carolina (1934) and Nurse Edith Cavell (1939).

+He wrote a number of radio plays for the British Broadcasting Company, (from 1927 the British Broadcasting Corporation).
+The Dweller in the Darkness, broadcast on 14 April 1925, was "written for the BBC for radio transmission", and The White Chateau was later described by the BBC as "one of the first plays specially written for broadcasting".

+In February 1926 he withdrew permission for a radio broadcast of his play Mr. Abdulla, as he objected to cuts that the BBC intended to make to it, and those they had made to an earlier production, of The Quest of Elizabeth, a radio playlet about the death of a child which he wrote and which was broadcast in October 1925.

+Berkeley also wrote at least one novel.